-After tragically losing his mum Tania in 2015 from breast cancer, RMIT student Declan wanted to do something to honour her and fight back against the devastating disease.
+After losing his mum Tania in 2015 to breast cancer, RMIT student Declan wanted to do something to honour her and support others like her.

-The 23-year old from Swan Hill decided to raise money for Cancer Council Victoria, but knew his fundraising challenge had to be something pretty significant to attract attention.
+The 23-year old from Swan Hill decided to raise money for Cancer Council, but knew his fundraising challenge had to be something pretty significant to attract attention.

 I knew it had to be something that inspires people and requires a lot of physical effort, to look at ‘Ride to a Cure’ and inspire people to give.

-Declan rode along the Eastern coastline passing through Byron Bay and Rockhampton, where his father Vincent joined him, before central Queensland and the Northern Territory.
-He completed the gruelling ride in just over two months, arriving in Darwin on 12 June.
+Over two months, Declan rode along the Eastern coastline, passing through Byron Bay and Rockhampton, where his father joined him.
+He travelled through Central Queensland and the Northern Territory, before finally arriving in Darwin on 12 June.

-Declan chose to put the funds raised towards improving mammogram machines, and a research project on the type of cancer his mum, Tania had – a HER2+ Receptor Tumour.
+Declan ended up smashing his original fundraising target of $10,000, raising an outstanding $75,000.
+He chose to direct his funds towards improving mammogram machines, and a research project on the type of cancer his mum, Tania had – a HER2+ Receptor Tumour.